chvarunkumar1994/zip-code-range/README.md

 A console application to find the optimized 5 digit Zip-Code ranges given a set of 5 digit Zip-Code ranges

 ## Input
-A range of 5 Digit Zip Code Ranges
+Space separated list of 5 Digit Zip Code Ranges

 ## Output
 Increasing optimized order of set of Ranges